Connect

 Alright, so thank you so much for sharing your story and insight with our readers.
 To kick things off, can you tell us a bit about how you got started?

-It had always been my belief (and later confirmed by multiple doctors) that due to the stressful nature of the pregnancy, I suffered some neurological/physical damage in the womb.
-As a little kid, I always felt sick, off, or simply not right.
+Due to the stressful nature of the pregnancy, I suffered some neurological damage in the womb.
+As a little kid, I always felt sick.
 Lights bothered me immensely, loud noises gave me physical pain, I was constantly fatigued, and my stomach always hurt.

-As I got older, we tried seeing different doctors, but we never got any answers other than severe allergies to multiple things.
-I was constantly in physical pain, and I struggled with my mental health as a child as well.
-However, I made the decision when I was nine (things started to get much worse at this point) that I was going to commit to living a normal life (as much as I could) despite always feeling sick.
+As I grew, we tried seeing different doctors, but we never got any answers other than the fact that I had severe allergies to multiple things.
+I was constantly in physical pain, I struggled with my mental health, and yet I committed to living a normal life to the best of my ability, despite always feeling sick.

-By the time I got to High School, things continued to progress with my health, but I was playing year-round sports and had aspirations to play college soccer.
+By the time I got to High School, my health continued to decline, but I was playing year-round sports and had aspirations to play college soccer.
 By the time I was a freshman in college, playing soccer, my health took a serious turn.
-My whole life I had always felt sick every second of every day, but this was the first time in my life where I was suffering spells that had me completely out of commission and in bed for multiple weeks at a time.
-Still, no conclusive answers from the doctors, although they knew something was physically wrong.
+My whole life, I had always felt sick every second of every day, but this was the first time in my life when I was suffering spells that had me completely out of commission and in bed for multiple weeks at a time.
+Still no conclusive answers from the doctors, even though they knew something was physically wrong.

-My health stayed about the same for the next couple of years until my Junior year of college in 2016.
-Things took yet another turn.
+During my Junior year of college in 2016, things took yet another turn.
 The everyday sickness got much worse, the spells that kept me in bed became more prolonged and more frequent, and I developed other severe symptoms, as well as worrying physical signs.
 I developed massive golf ball-sized lymph nodes in my body that would not go away.
 I went through 3 surgeries whose cause was seemingly unexplainable to the doctors, and my chronic physical pain became worse.

 Despite being extremely unwell, I continued to play soccer in college until I graduated.
 At that time in my life, I was a strong mix of stubborn and unwise.
 I knew my body was failing, but I refused to bend the knee.
 I started playing semi-professional soccer, hoping to lock down a professional contract.
 After attending a combine, I got offered a trial for a professional team in Sweden.
 Two days after the offer, my body completely gave up, and nothing was the same ever since.

-By January of 2018, I was sick as could be, and continually going downhill, but I could go back to work as long as I powered through.
-I started training athletes in strength and conditioning.
-I was no longer an athlete myself, but I could help those who still were.
+By January of 2018, I knew deep down that I was slowly dying.
+With no answers in sight, I decided to power through and pursue a career in Strength & Conditioning, where I primarily worked with athletes.
 And though it was extremely unwise, I started obstacle course racing and long-distance trail running with some coworkers at the gym.
 I had no business doing anything of the sort with how sick I was, but I couldn’t bear to live a life where I was giving in to my sickness.

-I was still working my job, but I could not stand up at work.
+I was still working my job, but I could not stand up.
 I had to hold onto anything within my reach to stand up.
 My leg wouldn’t heal, and my hand infection became so severe that it started to eat the bones in my hand.
-My knuckles looked like they had a ping-pong ball inside of them.
-The pain was so severe that I was only getting 2 hours of sleep a night by taking 2000mg of ibuprofen (extremely unhealthy), numbing gel, and a bag of ice.
+My knuckles looked like they had a ping-pong ball inside them.
+The pain was so severe that I was only getting 2 hours of sleep a night by taking 2000mg of ibuprofen, numbing gel, and a bag of ice.
 It felt like my hand was being crushed in a vice 24/7.
-I tried different antibiotics but the effects were so severe that even the doctor told me to try no longer.
+I tried different antibiotics, but the effects were so severe that even the doctor told me to try no longer.
 Surgeons refused to operate on the hand for months because they believed we could find an antibiotic that would work.

 I was days away from cutting my own hand off because the constant pain was driving me insane.
 But at the last minute, I convinced a surgeon to operate.
 However, the surgery was too much for my body to handle, and the surgeon only got out half of the infection.
 It came back with a vengeance, combined with my health suffering even more after all of this.

-A couple towns over, there was a doctor that was known to be one of the top alternative Lyme doctors in the country.
+There was a local doctor known as one of the top alternative Lyme doctors in the country.
 I had been tested for everything (including Lyme 3 times), but I wanted his opinion anyway, because I was desperate.
 He had a long waiting list, but because of the severity of my illness, he fit me into his schedule.
 Long story short, we did some intense and diverse testing, and he told me that I had one of the worst cases of Lyme that he had ever seen.
 “You’ve had it for at least 10 years, and it’s wreaked havoc on your cells and every organ in your body*.
-He had me undergo a CT scan which revealed brain damage, and he then started me on very intense treatments for Lyme that did not involve antibiotics.
+He had me undergo a CT scan, which revealed brain damage, and he then started me on very intense treatments for Lyme that did not involve antibiotics.
 I had to quit my job and focus on healing.

 I also got another hand surgery to remove the infection.
 This helped, but alternative treatments from the Lyme doctor were what finally healed my hand.